umarhassan-mitodl/14.475-spring-2005/content/pages/readings.md

 *Indirect Measurement of the Costs -* *Required Readings*

-Greenstone, Michael. "{{% resource_link "8a6b8967-0b61-437a-a8f4-8029b4a9e574" "The Impacts of Environmental Regulations on Industrial Activity: Evidence from the 1970 and 1977 Clean Air Act Amendments and the Census of Manufacturers" %}}." *Journal of Political Economy* 110, no. 6 (2002).
+Greenstone, Michael. "[The Impacts of Environmental Regulations on Industrial Activity: Evidence from the 1970 and 1977 Clean Air Act Amendments and the Census of Manufacturers](http://econ-www.mit.edu/faculty/index.htm?prof_id=mgreenst&type=paper)." *Journal of Political Economy* 110, no. 6 (2002).

 *Indirect Measurement of the Costs - Optional Readings*